The Army introduced the A designation category in 1926. It applied to attack and light bombardment categories of combat aircraft.

 From this point on, there are "gaps", since these later A- aircraft were attack planes that had been converted from other roles.

 General Dynamics A-16 Proposed close air support version of F-16 Fighting Falcon fighter.
 Not built.
 McDonnell Douglas A-18 Designation given to attack version of F-18 Hornet twin-engined, single-seat carrier-based fighter.
 Initially, the F-18 and A-18 were envisaged as separate and distinct aircraft fulfilling different requirements.
 However, during the design phase the two aircraft evolved in such a manner that they differed from each other only in minor details, and the Navy decided to combine both planes under the joint designation F/A-18.
 Douglas A-26A Counter Invader Originally designated B-26K.
 Conversion of existing B-26 airframe to counter-insurgency role.
 While operating in Thailand, the aircraft were redesignated A-26A, since a treaty between that government and the USA forbidded the basing of "bombers" in Thailand.
 Phased out of service in 1969.
+A-29B Allocated to Embraer Super Tucano, but this was not an official DoD designation.
 Cessna A-37 Dragonfly Initially designated YAT-37D.
 Attack version of T-37 tandem, two-seat primary jet trainer.